 And like Ruthie McCoy, Ruthie Jean called the police, only to die alone and without help.

 No one is quite sure how the details of McCoy’s murder ended up in the movie.
 It’s possible that director Bernard Rose learned of McCoy’s murder after deciding to shoot his movie in Chicago.
 It’s also been suggested that John Malkovich had an interest in making a movie about the story, and shared the details with Rose.
+Either way, the case became part of the true story behind Candyman.

 Poverty And Crime In Chicago’s Cabrini-Green Homes